linbo0518/BLSeg/README.md

 |         **ResNet50**          | &radic; |  &radic;  |  &radic;   |     &radic;     |
 | **Modified Aligned Xception** | &radic; |  &radic;  |  &radic;   |     &radic;     |

+Model pre-trained on augmented PASCAL VOC2012 dataset with 10582 images for training and 1449 images for validation.

+You can download pre-trained parameters at [Google Drive]

 ---

 ### Usage